braintree/popup-bridge-android/v4_MIGRATION.md

 ## Setup

-Add the library to your dependencies in your `build.gradle`:
+First, update the popup bridge dependency version in your `build.gradle` file:

 ```groovy
 dependencies {